- What's On

 50 volunteers participated in a new artwork at Ripon’s Workhouse Museum had chance to find out.
 Contemporary artist Pippa Hale, in a day long performance project has filmed participants preparing, cooking and eating a typical Victorian Workhouse meal for her new artwork, Consumption, which links past and present experiences within a specific location.
-This is now on show in the original Workhouse Dining Hall which is part of the Workhouse Museum's new main block.
+This was displayed in the original Workhouse Dining Hall, which is part of the Workhouse Museum's new main block.

 Pippa’s research into the museum’s archives helped to ensure that this was an accurate representation of a Victorian pauper’s meal in 1861, with ingredients, recipes and preparation techniques as well as etiquette and seating plans all drawn from historic sources.

 A small group of volunteers prepared the Workhouse lunch using a traditional menu, recipes and cooking techniques under the direction of professional cook, Gaynor Eden.
 This was served and consumed in the original Dining Hall, where participants were segregated by sex as would have occurred in the 19th century.

 Cook Gaynor Eden created the meat pie from a Victorian recipe, with beef ‘stickings’ supplied by the same family of Ripon butchers who originally supplied the Workhouse and topped with pastry made with ‘dripping’.
 She comments: “I researched the meat pie previously and was surprised that it didn’t taste that bad, despite the fact that it had no additional flavouring and the meat wasn’t browned.
 It must have been hard for people to work manually day in day out on this diet”.
 The meat pie, with no additional vegetables, would have been washed down with tea, made in a big pot with milk and sugar already added regardless of personal taste."